kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 2. The app
 3. The database

-And lets not forget the T type instances are **Burstable Performance Instances** and might be too variable for benchmarking.
+And lets not forget that AWS's T type instances (virtual machines) are **Burstable Performance Instances** and might be too variable for benchmarking.

 I decided to use m4.large for both bank-{app,db} and run [original jmeter benchmark](https://github.com/nikitsenka/bank-test) upon the app server and update the [Cloudformation to use AWS Linux